Pages

 Firangi: Aapkaa kiyaa haal haaii?

-Yours Truly: Baabe di full kirpa jee!
+Harender: Baabe di full kirpa sir jee!

 1 comment: